surftimer/SurfTimer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Plugin List**
-List of all your current sourcemod plugins
+List of all your current sourcemod plugins, if applicable to the issue.

 **Additional context**
 Add any other context about the problem here.